Market Sectors: 2026 Rotation Trends

 The eleven stock market sectors identify the GICS categories: Energy, Materials, Industrials, Consumer Discretionary, Consumer Staples, Healthcare, Financials, Information Technology, Communication Services, Utilities, and Real Estate.

-How does the 'Great Rotation' affect my portfolio?
+How does a sector rotation affect my portfolio?

 What is the difference between cyclical and defensive sectors?